machinalis/quepy/docs/installation.rst

 Checking the installation
 -------------------------

-To check if quepy was successufully installed run:
+To check if quepy was successfully installed run:

 ::